-We have established a nominating and corporate governance committee consisting of Jeremy Roberts, Joseph "Bobby" Banks and Marco Baccanello.
-Jeremy Roberts is the Chairman of the nominating and corporate governance committee.
+We have established a nominating and corporate governance committee consisting of Kok Pin "Darren" Tan, Wei Ping Leong and Wai Kuan Chan.
 The nominating and corporate governance committee's duties, which are specified in our Nominating and Corporate Governance Audit Committee Charter, include, but are not limited to:

-- identifying, reviewing and evaluating candidates to serve on our board of directors consistent with criteria approved by our board of directors; - evaluating director performance on our board of directors and applicable committees of our board of directors and determining whether continued service on our board of directors is appropriate; - evaluating nominations by stockholders of candidates for election to our board of directors; and - corporate governance matters.
+• identifying, reviewing and evaluating candidates to serve on our board of directors consistent with criteria approved by our board of directors;

+- evaluating director performance on our board of directors and applicable committees of our board of directors and determining whether continued service on our board of directors is appropriate; - evaluating nominations by stockholders of candidates for election to our board of directors; and - corporate governance matters.